TetriServe: Efficiently Serving Mixed DiT Workloads: Introduction

 \name further enhances GPU efficiency while preserving request deadlines.
 It uses \emph{selective continuous batching} to merge steps across small-resolution requests, reducing kernel launch overhead and boosting throughput.
 Meanwhile, \emph{GPU placement preservation} and \emph{work-conserving elastic scale-up} ensure idle GPUs are utilized without remapping distributed jobs.
 Together with the round-based scheduler, these techniques allow \name to handle diverse DiT workloads---from small to large resolutions---while substantially improving deadline satisfaction over fixed-degree baselines.

-We evaluate \name on popular open source DiT models (FLUX.1-dev and SD3) and different hardware platforms (8$\times$H100 and 4$\times$A40 nodes).
-We show that \name consistently outperforms xDiT \cite{xDiT-arxiv24}---a DiT-serving engine that allows different fixed SP configurations---across diverse experimental settings by up to 32\% in terms of SLO attainment ratio.
-TetriServe is also robust to bursty request arrival patterns, diverse workload mixes, and different model--hardware combinations.
+We evaluate \name on popular open-source DiT models (FLUX.1-dev and SD3) and different hardware platforms ($8\times$H100 and $4\times$A40 nodes).
+We show that \name consistently outperforms xDiT \cite{xDiT-arxiv24}---a DiT-serving engine that allows different fixed SP configurations---across diverse experimental settings by up to 32\% in terms of SLO attainment ratio. \name is also robust to bursty request arrival patterns, diverse workload mixes, and different model--hardware combinations.

-We summarize the contributions as follows: \begin{itemize} \item We cast DiT serving as a step-level GPU scheduling problem and prove its NP-hardness.
-Following this, we present \name and introduce a deadline-aware round-based scheduler that minimizes late completions via a dynamic programming planner. \item We implement \name and show substantial gains in goodput and SLO attainment over fixed-degree baselines on state-of-the-art DiT models and modern GPUs, while maintaining image quality. \end{itemize}
+We summarize the contributions as follows: \begin{itemize} \item We cast DiT serving as a step-level GPU scheduling problem and prove its NP-hardness. \item We present \name, a deadline-aware round-based scheduler that minimizes late completions via dynamic programming. \item We show that \name achieves substantial gains in SLO attainment over fixed-degree baselines on state-of-the-art DiT models while maintaining image quality. \end{itemize}